 Siming Cybercreative:

 Architecting meaning.
-Designing enlightened experiences, I help to make your business plans come to life.
+Designing enlightened experiences,

-Architecting meaning.
-Designing enlightened experiences, I help to make your business plans come to life.
+I help make your business plans come to life.

-I create UX / UI product design solutions and offer innovation strategy consultations to help startups, small businesses, and global brands ideate new services and features that tap into new potential markets and / or strengthen their current user-experiences to help make the value of their services more transparent.
-I am open to different working setups with companies whether as a Sr. UX / UI Product Designer in a permanent full time role as or as an independent consultant.
-I can work on a regular hourly contract basis for your company on a part-time or full time retainer to offer you more consistent, ongoing design help and am also open to a contract-to-hire scenario.
+I create UX / UI product design solutions and offer blue ocean innovation strategy consultations to help startups, small businesses, and global brands ideate new services and features that tap into new potential markets and strengthen their current user-experiences to help make the value of their services more transparent.

 EMPATHIZE / DISCOVERY PHASE